 Many Filipinos still has wrong belief about life insurance.
 They believe that the only people who could benefit from life insurance plans are their beneficiaries after their death.
 This is the reason why many don’t like to get insured because they themselves would not benefit from a life insurance plan.
 They don’t know that there are life insurance plans that could return part of the premiums/payments they paid.
-One example is the Sun StartUP, a peso-dominated, non-participating endowment insurance product maturing at the end of 10 years.
+One example is the a peso-dominated, non-participating endowment insurance product maturing at the end of 10 years.
+This is offered by the insurance company where I am a licensed advisor.

 An endowment policy is a life insurance contract designed to pay a lump sum amount after a specific term (on its ‘maturity’) or on death.
 Typical maturities are ten, fifteen or twenty years up to a certain age limit.
-The maturity of Sun StartUp is 10 years which means after 10 years 50% of your total payment in 10 years will be given to you in cash.
+The maturity of this endowment plan is 10 years, which means after 10 years 50% of your total payment in 10 years will be given to you in cash.
 However, after the maturity date, you are no longer insured as the plan terminates.
-Sun StartUP is also a non-participating plan which means, it does not earn dividends or share from the profit of Sun Life.
+This endowment plan is also a non-participating plan which means, it does not earn dividends or share from the profit of the insurance company.

 Annual Basic Premium: 10,610 pesos